 Leaning towards the audience, he points that finger at us, in a strangely foreboding way: “Let the show begin!”
 He turns with a flourish, flitting off the stage Puckish-like, leaving us, but only for the moment.

 We are put on notice.
 His apparent welcome isn’t to be trusted.
 Having successfully seduced us into a show that isn’t, in its bones, the loose bodacious erotic fun it appears to be on the surface, he will show us what and who he is.

 The Emcee is Everyman.
-He is a starkly intense, vulnerable, often manic, fractured demonstration of all the conflicting forces struggling for dominance in every human mind.
+A starkly intense, vulnerable, often manic, fractured demonstration of all the conflicting forces struggling for dominance in every human mind.

 He’s invincible at times and he’s broken in the end, shattered by the forces of hate within him and in the world.

-He announces and pronounces each and everything that will and does occur as Cabaret unfolds:
+He announces and pronounces each and every thing that will and does occur in Cabaret:

 We’re introduced to cabaret dancers and lonely people coming together: to an American writer and the beautiful Kit Kat Club’s performer Sally Bowles.
 To a German spinster and a widowed German Jew.

 They each struggle with love and with their histories of disappointment.
 But, let us not forget.
 This is the time of Hitler’s entrance onto the world stage.

 At first, we don’t see it coming.
 We’re well into our love stories when suddenly the seemingly friendly, sly man named Ernst sweeps again onto the stage.